Hazaras: Female clothing

 The traditional clothing of Hazara women includes a pleated skirt with a tunban or undergarment.
 The lower tunbans are made from fabrics such as flowered chits, while the upper skirts are crafted from finer materials like velvet, zari, or net, often adorned with a border or decoration at the bottom.
-The women's shirt is calf-length, with a close collar and long sleeves, featuring slits on both sides that fit over the skirts, which are appreciated for their modesty in accordance with Islamic customs.
+The women's shirt is calf-length, with a close collar and long sleeves, featuring slits on both sides that fit over the skirts.
 Hazara women's clothing varies according to social, economic, and age factors.
-Young Hazara women typically wear outfits made from different fabrics in vibrant colors and cheerful designs, complemented by beautiful and colorful chadors.
-In contrast, older women prefer darker fabrics with simple black and white patterns.
-Hazara women's chadors or head coverings are often embellished with ornaments, typically made of silver or gold, and sometimes paired with a hat.
+Young Hazara women typically wear outfits made from different fabrics in vibrant colors and cheerful designs, complemented by colorful chadors.
+In contrast, older women prefer darker fabrics with simple black-and-white patterns.
+Hazara women's chadors, or head coverings, are often embellished with ornaments, typically silver or gold, and sometimes paired with a hat.
 The adornments on their clothing include silver or gold necklace with colorful beads, buttons, bangles, and silver or gold bracelets.

 Headgear

-Hazara people have a rich tradition of wearing distinct headgear, with styles varying for men and women.
-These hats and caps come in various forms, with some made from animal skin, while others are crafted from barak.
-Additionally, some Hazara men wear the traditional Khorasan turban.
+The Hazara people have a tradition of wearing distinct headgear, with styles varying for men and women.
+These hats and caps come in various forms, some made from animal skin and others crafted from barak.
+Additionally, some Hazara men wear the traditional Greater Khorasani turban.

 Cuisine

 The Hazara cuisine is deeply influenced by Central Asian, South Asian, and Persian culinary traditions.
-Despite these influences, the Hazaras have developed a distinctive food culture, with unique dishes, cooking techniques, and flavors specific to their community.
-Hospitality plays a central role in their dining etiquette, and it is customary to prepare special meals when hosting guests.